adegbitefisayo/BRAINVWAVE_MATRIX_INTERN/README.md

 # BRAINVWAVE_MATRIX_INTERN
-This is my first task form Brainwave solution intern
+This is my first task fromm Brainwave solution intern

+### The source: Capsone sales data
+## Tools used
+power bi and Excel

+## Data claeaning and analysing

+## Visualization
+Bar chart,
+Table and
+Graph